WANdisco/wandisco-documentation-ldm/docs/operation-ui.md

 ### Add new exclusion

-Select the storage to enter the configuration page.
-Click **Add new exclusion** to associate the exclusion with this storage.
+When viewing the **Storages** list on the dashboard, click the settings cog for the desired storage to enter the configuration page.
+Select **LiveData Migrator** under the _Processes_ list to display the exclusion templates.

-Enter the parameters for the exclusion:
+Click **Add new exclusion** to associate the exclusion with this storage and enter the parameters for the exclusion:

 * **Exclusion type** - _File Size_ or _Regex_.
 * **Name** - The name given to the exclusion template (for example: `100gbfilelimit`).